Jump right in:

 Video game magazines used to be the hub of video game discourse, with the latest news, editorials on the state of the industry, and reviews.
 While the internet eventually led to the demise of most of these magazines I still find it fascinating to look through them to see what was and wasn’t a big deal at the time.

 I made this archive to make these magazines more accessible and to help fans of my favorite genre.
 I have collected as many JRPG reviews from magazines as I could find and presented them here.
-If you’re here you’d probably also be interested in my JRPG project, where I use a mountain of data to attempt to find the best systems for JRPGs based on review scores, price, exclusivity, and more.
+If you’re here you’d probably also be interested in my JRPG project, where I analyze JRPGs based on review scores, price, exclusivity, and more.

-These scans mostly come from RetroMags, Out of Print Archive, Datassette, and the Internet Archive (including many uploaded by Foxhack, and from this archive).
+These scans mostly come from RetroMags, Out of Print Archive, Datassette, this archive, and the Internet Archive (including many uploaded by Foxhack).
 I update this archive periodically, see the section below.
-As for the games, I am using JRPG Chronicle’s JRPG Index, which is maintained by Lucca.
+As for the games, I am mostly using JRPG Chronicle’s JRPG Index, which is maintained by Lucca/Blingles, but I have included some additional games, like those developed in South Korea.
 It’s a great website and discord channel for JRPG lovers, check it out if you’re into JRPGs.

-This project includes video game magazines from the United States, United Kingdom, Canada, and Australia.
-Every English language gaming magazine I could find, except for Game Informer and GameFan, which do not want scans of their magazines online.
-A total of 122 magazines are included:
+This project includes video game magazines from the United States, United Kingdom, Canada, Australia, New Zealand, and South Africa.
+Every English language gaming magazine I could find:

 Collapse/Expand